 Adoptions unit (215-686-4259) staff files, processes and lists all termination of parental rights and adoption finalization matters.
 Final Adoption decree is issued by the Adoption unit.
 They also process Registrations of Foreign Birth and Gestational Carrier cases and conduct searches for adoptees seeking to locate their biological parents.

 Prevention Services Unit (215-686-8328) is a prevention program which services families and children who voluntarily access the Court for assistance.
-Assessment of what is causing the problematic behavior (i.e., truancy, incorrigibility) is conducted by a Social Worker.
-Appropriate services are provided by DHS funded programs.
+Assessment of what is causing the problematic behavior (i.e., acting out in school, disrespectful at home or in the community, having anger issues or experimenting with drugs and alcohol).

 Project START (Stop Truancy and Recommend Treatment) (215-686-4104).
 With the aid of Project START, DHS and School District staff, Judges, Masters and Facilitators conduct Truancy Hearings at school sites and in the courthouse.